scientistsnotes/scientistsnotes.github.io/source/_posts/post-9.md

 It is necessary to calibrate the timing, via the TC module, according to the ADC channels.
 The TC produces two pulses emitted with a high-precision variable delay, with a positive START/STOP output polarity, which are sent to the TAC's START/STOP inputs, where they undergo a coincidence process.
 For time calibration, pulses with a 10 ns delay were sent to the TAC.
 From the TAC output, the pulse is sent to the ADC, completing the time calibration.
 After the time calibration, data collection begins.

 ---
 This post is part of the monograph written at the end of my undergraduate studies at the Universidade Federal Fluminense (UFF).
-Due to the size of the content, this post will be divided into three parts: theoretical (click here), experimental and analysis of results (click here).
+Due to the size of the content, this post will be divided into three parts: theoretical [click here](https://scientistsnotes.github.io/2024/08/20/post-7/), experimental and analysis of results [click here](https://scientistsnotes.github.io/2024/09/09/post-10).
 ---

 # References